Recent Inventions and Innovations in Induction Hardening of Gears and Gear-like Components

 Statements presented in this paper are those of the authors and may not represent the position or opinion of the AMERICAN GEAR MANUFACTURERS ASSOCIATION.

-is Fellow of the American Society for Materials, and Group Director, Science and Technology, Inductoheat Inc., An Inductotherm Group Company.
-He is considered by many as one of the leading global figures in the induction heating industry.
-Dr. Rudnev has more than 30 years of experience in induction heating and is known within the American Society for Materials (ASM International) and among induction heating professionals as “Professor Induction.”
-His credits include a great deal of “know-how”, more than 30 patents, inventions, software registrations and more than 180 engineering/scientific publications.
-He co-authored the “Handbook of Induction Heating” published by Marcel Dekker, New York, 2003, 800 pages and six) chapters for several handbooks devoted to various aspects of induction heating, induction heat treating, computer modeling, and mathematical simulations.
+is a Fellow of the American Society for Materials and Group Director, Science and Technology, Inductoheat Inc., An Inductotherm Group Company.
+He is also a Fellow of International Federation for Heat Treatment and Surface Engineering (IFHTSE) and considered by many as one of the leading global figures in the induction heating industry.
+Rudnev has more than 30 years of experience and is known within the American Society for Materials (ASM International) and among induction heating professionals as “Professor Induction.”
+His credits include a great deal of “know-how,” more than 50 patents and inventions (U.S. and international), and more than 250 engineering/scientific publications.
+He co-authored the 2nd edition of the “Handbook of Induction Heating,” CRC Press, 2017 and multiple chapters for nine handbooks devoted to various aspects of induction heating, heat treating, material science, computer modeling, and process development.
 For more information, visit www.inductoheat.com.